 We are committed to economic empowerment.
 More than 80% of the skilled artisans Mushmina collaborates with are women; we partner with artisans and cooperatives to support cottage industry production and traditional craft throughout Morocco.

 Through our efforts we hope we contribute to 'designing change;' paving a way for a positive, sustainable future.

 Katie O’Neill, co-founder and visionary, has a BFA in Crafts from the University of the Arts in Philadelphia where she focused on metal and fiber arts.
 Katie has a strong interest in anthropology and feels a connection to global artisanal craft and hand techniques.
 She believes that there is energy inherent in products that are handmade and an importance in employing communities that continue to tell stories through ancient handcrafted traditions.
 An educational trip to Mali and Morocco in 2004 propelled her to want to create a business in support of cottage industry artisans in remote rural towns and bring awareness to the global public of their rich heritage and crafts.

-In recent years, Katie has been expanding her offerings by pursuing interests in Herbalism, Flower Essence, Floristry and Medical Astrology.
+In recent years, Katie has been expanding her offerings by pursuing interests in Herbalism, Flower Essence, Floristry and Medical Astrology through her brand Sacred Vessels.
 She feels the right tools and wellness practices are what is most needed for our evolution into this new paradigm.
 As a space holder and facilitator of Women’s Circles she hopes to empower women to reconnect in community and to our individual divine nature as creators.
 By being close to nature she believes we have the ability to strengthen our own intuitions.
 Katie’s love of exploration assists in her creative process to capture an ancestral nostalgia and spiritual essence in her work and designs.
 Katie calls Pennsylvania her home and discovery playground along the beautiful Delaware River Valley.
 She is currently working on her medicinal garden and healing arts as an offering in the world.
-Read more about Katie on the Mushmina blog.